 Phylogenetic tree of extant grey wolf populations, with divergence times calculated, using an assumed mutation rate of Lindblad-Toh, 2005 (1×10−8, shown in blue), and Skoglund, 2015 (0.4×10−8, shown in green, in brackets).
 (Illustration borrowed from en.wikipedia.org/wiki/Origin_of_the_domestic_dog)

-Initially, the domestic dog was utilized by Neolithic people during hunting, and possibly also during warfare.
-This Bronze Age rock carving at Fossum, Bohuslän, Sweden, depicts men, accompanied by dogs.
+Neolithic people domesticated various species of wolves to assist them when hunting, and possibly also during warfare.
+This Bronze Age rock carving at Fossum, Bohuslän, Sweden, may depict men in battle, accompanied by dogs.
 (Photo copyright © by Kaj Halberg)

 Usually, dogs and cats are sworn enemies, but if they grow up together, like this cat and wire-haired dachshund, they can be the best of friends.
 (Photo copyright © by Kaj Halberg)